Unified Architecture for Quantum Lookup Tables: Preliminaries

 All the circuit designs in this work are assumed to access data addressed by $n$ bits with a memory of size $N = 2^n$.
 We demonstrate how to read a single bit of data before discussing extensions for large word sizes.
 Here, we consider four key characteristics of the quantum lookup table and describe how they directly impact its efficiency: \textit{circuit depth}, \textit{qubit count}, \textit{T-gate count}, and \textit{infidelity}.

 The minimum time taken to query a memory location is proportional to circuit depth.
+When referring to time, we focus on quantum operations and assume an infinite speed of light, which is a valid approximation for finite-size systems.
 It is commonly claimed that quantum algorithms have an exponential speedup over classical algorithms when circuit depth scales polylogarithmically in memory size.
 However, this minimum time is only achieved under exceptional circumstances requiring extremely large space.
 In most cases, the overall spacetime volume is the correct metric for evaluating cost, and not depth alone.
 Thus, we also consider qubit count as a key characteristic.

 The qubits in a lookup table design are either used to maintain memory and router status or to act as control or ancilla bits The current generation of quantum devices is relatively small, often having a few dozen to a few hundred qubits~\cite{arute2019quantum, pino2021demonstration}.
 Considering such constraints in near-to-intermediate term devices, a quantum lookup table design with sublinear qubit scaling becomes highly desirable.